Have you ever looked for the Energy Star rating on your electric tankless water heater?

 You won't find one!

 It is hard to believe but the EPA, in its infinite wisdom, has no Energy Star category for electric tankless water heaters.
 There are categories for both gas and electric tank heaters and gas tankless heaters, but not electric tankless water heaters.
-The following is a recent discussion explaining their reasoning.

 One of the most common recommendations from the EPA has been to install Energy Star-approved appliances.
 While in many cases this is certainly a smart choice, when it comes to water heaters, sticking with this approval system would lead to you ignoring one of the best options on the market – electric tankless water heaters.